Tumo Center for Creative Technologies: TUMO Box

 The TUMO Box project was announced in 2019.
-TUMO Boxes will function as satellite TUMO centers wirelessly connected to larger TUMO centers.
+TUMO Boxes function as satellite TUMO centers wirelessly connected to larger TUMO centers.
 This project will allow rural Armenian youth outside of close proximity to a TUMO branch to access TUMO's educational program.
 The TUMO Box is mobile and can easily be installed in any city or village, functioning as a self-learning center for local youth.
 Upon completing self-learning activities at their local TUMO Box, students will travel to the nearest TUMO branch for specialized workshops and project labs.

-The project has already opened its doors in Berd and in Gavar as part of a collaboration among TUMO, Amundi-ACBA, and the HAYG Foundation.
+The project first opened its doors in Berd and in Gavar as part of a collaboration among TUMO, Amundi-ACBA, and the HAYG Foundation.
 Upon completing self-learning activities in the TUMO Box's, students can then travel to TUMO Dilijan for more hands-on, practical training.
 TUMO Boxes will initially provide education in technology and design to about 250 students a year.

 On December 20, 2021, a TUMO Box was opened in Vayk alongside two other boxes in Kapan and Sevan on the same day.
 This box is supported by Dr. Armineh and Dr. Ara Tavitian.

 The box in Sevan was opened on December 20, 2021, with the support of an anonymous donor.

 The box in Kapan is supported by Lara Arslanian, Garabed Bardakjian and Sarine Semerjian.
 The box will remain in place for one year, after which it will be replaced by the full-featured TUMO Kapan center inside the city's historic train station, currently being renovated thanks to a generous donation by Judy Saryan and Victor Zarougian.

 The TUMO box in Martakert, the first in Artsakh, marked the launch of TUMO's Artsakh expansion program.
 TUMO Stepanakert has welcomed approximately 4000 students and held over 300 workshops, 100 learning labs, and countless special projects with the support of AGBU since 2015.
 Students from Martakert participate in the self-learning portion of the program at the box, and commute to TUMO Stepanakert for workshops and learning labs, using a specially organized transportation system.